bhavik25-cpu/javascript_interview_thory/README.md

 **JavaScript Prototypes with all inbuild method**

+In JavaScript, every object has a hidden property called [[Prototype]] (sometimes accessed via __proto__ or Object.getPrototypeOf()), and this prototype is basically a reference to another object.
+This "other object" is often where shared properties and methods are defined.

+In other words, a prototype is like a template or a blueprint that objects can inherit methods and properties from.

 In JavaScript, a prototype is an object that other objects can inherit properties and methods from.
 It's how JavaScript implements inheritance.
 When you try to access a property on an object, the JavaScript engine looks for that property on the object itself.
 If it doesn't find it, it then looks at the prototype of that object, and so on, forming a chain of prototypes.
 To explain it in an interview, you could say that prototypes are a mechanism for inheritance in JavaScript, allowing objects to share properties and methods, and that they form a prototype chain that's used for resolving property lookups.
 You might also mention that JavaScript uses prototypal inheritance as opposed to classical inheritance, which is more common in other programming languages.